 Management estimates the amount of loss allowance for ECLs on financial assets that are measured at amortised cost based on the credit risk of the respective financial asset.
 The loss allowance amount is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows after taking into consideration of expected future credit loss of the respective financial asset.
-The assessment of the credit risk of the respective financial asset involves high degree of estimation and uncertainty.
+The assessment of the credit risk of the respective financial asset for the assessment of the credit risk of the respective financial asset involves high degree of estimation and uncertainty.
 When the actual future cash flows are different from expected, a material impairment loss or a material reversal of impairment loss may arise, accordingly.